Careers at APEX

 What is APEX?

-APEX is the Association of Professional Executives of the Public Service of Canada and is the recognized voice of Executives, with a proud tradition of advancing issues affecting Executives including compensation, terms and conditions of employment and workplace health.
-Supported by a Chief Executive Officer, a small staff, and Executives drawn from various federal Departments and Agencies, the Board of Directors provides strategic direction and oversight to the work of the Corporation’s staff.
+APEX is the Association of Professional Executives of the Public Service of Canada — the trusted voice of the executive community.
+It champions leadership excellence and wellbeing by empowering, connecting, and championing federal public service executives across Canada and internationally.
+Supported by a Chief Executive Officer, a small staff, and executives from various federal organizations, APEX’s volunteer Board of Directors provides strategic direction and oversight to the work of the association.

 What is the composition of the APEX Board of Directors?

-The Board of Directors is composed of 15 Directors consisting of nine (9) members from the National Capital Region, and one (1) for each of the following regions: Atlantic Region, Quebec Region, Ontario Region, Prairie Region and British Columbia Region.
-One Board position is reserved for an Associate member, a former member of the Executive Group (or equivalent) of the Public Service of Canada.
+The Board of Directors is composed of 16 directors consisting of nine (9) members from the National Capital Region, and one (1) for each of the following regions: the Atlantic, the North, Quebec, Ontario, the Prairies, and British Columbia; each of whom are permanent residents in one of those regions.
+One Board position is reserved for an associate member, a former member of the executive group (or equivalent) of the public service of Canada.

 How much time is involved in being a Board member?